yy502/laserpecker/LP_fundamentals.md

 ## About the LaserPecker App

-_The App is updated frequently.
+_**The App is updated frequently.
 My description here may be outdated.
-The latest version at the time of writing this article was v3.63_
+The latest version at the time of writing this article was v3.73**_

 Controlling the engraver is done via LaserPecker App in your smartphone/tablet over Bluetooth.
 The official desktop client is due to be released in 2021.